jordantoaster/Jordans-Repo/Projects/MyAwesomeApp/readme.txt.txt

 17. take screenshots
 18. write read me in full

-22. unit tests fix and fill
+to fix
 11. security to prevent hackers using username to navigate urls with query params
+14. move loose control logic from the dao's to the controller? (be consistent)

+potential ideas
 13. check if map conversion is required. is request.get param not suffucient? (could also pass in multible params in ajax instead of object)
-14. move loose control logic from the dao's to the controller? (be consistent)
+14. remember me cookie?
+22. add ajax method to master and just take multible parameters and return reponse for logic handling
+23. check if user on system method very similar to read and compare